HUI Gold Index

 The NYSE Arca Gold BUGS Index is a modified equal dollar weighted index of companies involved in gold mining.
 BUGS stands for Basket of Unhedged Gold Stocks.
 It is also referred to by its ticker symbol "HUI".

 Overview

 The HUI Index and Philadelphia Gold and Silver Index (XAU) are the two most watched gold indices on the market.
 The main difference between them is that the HUI Index takes into account only gold producer stocks whereas the XAU Index includes both gold and silver producers.
 The Gold BUGS Index was designed to provide significant exposure to near term movements in gold prices by including companies that do not hedge their gold production beyond 1.5 years.

+Development

 The HUI Index was developed with a base value of 200.00 as of March 15, 1996.
 The NYSE Arca Gold BUGS Index currently consists of 15 of the largest and most widely held public gold production companies.
 Since bottoming in late 2000, HUI went on to be the top-performing US stock sector of the decade, rising by about 1600%.